-Differentiate your business from your competitors when add a Payments Orchestration layer to your payments stack, equipping your business with the ability to add required gateways seamlessly.
-Remove the heavy lifting from your development team by leveraging Spreedly experts to assist in implementation.
-Increasing your overall transaction volume while addressing regulatory requirements when expanding into new regions.
+Differentiate your business from competitors when you add a Payments Orchestration layer to your payments stack, equipping your business with the ability to add required gateways seamlessly.
+Leverage Spreedly experts to assist in implementation to remove the heavy lifting from your internal development team.
+This not only increases your overall transaction volume but also addresses regulatory requirements when expanding into new regions.

 Want to learn more about how Spreedly can help your organization adapt and grow your payments?
 Reach out to us here.

 Payments Dialog Full Transcript:

 Peter Mollins: Hi everybody.
 This is Peter Mollins with Spreedly, really excited to have you here for another payments dialogue.
 Today, I'm joined by Brian Lindsey, who's senior product manager with Advanced Solutions International or iMIS really excited to have you here, Brian.
 So welcome to this Payments Dialog.

 Brian Lindsey: Well, thank you.
 Glad to be here.

 Peter Mollins: Absolutely.
 So maybe if you don't mind, perhaps if you get a start by letting our listeners know a little bit about organization and a bit about your background.
 Maybe we'll start with your background first if that's okay.